-GRADE QUALITY POINTS MEANING

-A 4 Excellent - 90 - 100

-В 3 Good - 80 - 89

-С 2 Satisfactory - 70 - 79

-D 1 Passing but not satisfactory - 60 -

-69

-F 0 Failure - Below 60

-W Not applicable - Withdrew from a course not later

-Does not affect GPA than the date specified in the

-College calendar as the last day to

-withdraw from a course with a "W"

-WP Not applicable - Withdrew from a course while still

-Does not affect GPA passing after the date specified in

-the College calendar as the last day

-to withdraw from a course with a "W"

-vv

-WF Affects GPA as an Withdrew from a course while

-"F" failing after the date specified in

-the College calendar as the last day

-to withdraw from a course with a

-"W"

-FA Affects GPA as an Assigned by an instructor at any

-"F" time during the semester when a

-student has more than the

-allowable absences as stated in the course syllabus.

-I Not applicable - See paragraph below for

-1 Does not affect GPA explanation of Incomplete

-NC Not applicable - Designates an unsatisfactory level

-1,0 Does not affect GPA of performance (below 70) in

-selected classes

-1

-Incomplete: A designation of "I" will be given only when work is not completed because of illness or other acceptable circumstances beyond the student's control.
-An "I" is not given simply because an assignment was not completed or the student wanted more time to try to improve the grade.
+GRADE QUALITY POINTS MEANING A 4 Excellent - 90 - 100 В 3 Good - 80 - 89 С 2 Satisfactory - 70 - 79 D 1 Passing but not satisfactory - 60 - 69 F 0 Failure - Below 60 W Not applicable - Does not affect GPA Withdrew from a course not later than the date specified in the College calendar as the last day to withdraw from a course with a "W" WP Not applicable - Does not affect GPA Withdrew from a course while still passing after the date specified in the College calendar as the last day to withdraw from a course with a "W" WF Affects GPA as an "F" Withdrew from a course while failing after the date specified in the College calendar as the last day to withdraw from a course with a "W" FA Affects GPA as an "F" Assigned by an instructor at any time during the semester when a student has more than the allowable absences as stated in the course syllabus.
+I Not applicable - Does not affect GPA See paragraph below for explanation of Incomplete NC Not applicable - Does not affect GPA Designates an unsatisfactory level of performance (below 70) in selected classes student wanted more time to try to improve the grade.
 It is the responsibility of the student who receives a grade of "I" to make the arrangements to complete the missing work.
 The work must be completed and a grade turned in by the faculty member by the midpoint of the following semester, or for an eight week online Degree Program course by the last day of the following Enrollment Period, as specified in the College calendar.
 If the work is not completed by that date, the faculty member will assign a grade of "F" for the course.